afni/afni_ci_test_data/README.md

 ### Potential quick fix

-Sometimes the quick and easy fix is to run datalad update
+Sometimes the quick and easy fix is to run datalad update (usually in combination with permissions fixes and version changes).